Naylor's 2-run HR in 10th gives Guardians 7-6 win over Twins - WHIZ News

 Amed Rosario began the comeback with a one-out double off closer Emilio Pagán that scored automatic runner Richie Palacios, prompting the Twins to bring in Jharel Cotton (2-2).

-A passed ball by Ryan Jeffers scored Steven Kwan, and Cotton retired José Ramírez before Naylor drove his first game-ending homer onto the left field porch.
+A passed ball by Ryan Jeffers scored Steven Kwan, and Cotton retired José Ramírez and had two strikes on Naylor before he drove his first game-ending homer the other way onto the left-field porch.

+“I just tried to hit a homer, to be honest,” Naylor said, smiling.
+“I was trying to end the game.
+I didn’t want to hit a single.
+I wanted to end it.
+I just wanted to win.”

-After rounding the bases, Naylor headbutted helmeted Cleveland manager Terry Francona.
-Earlier this season, a fired-up Naylor threw his helmet in the dugout following a big homer in Chicago.
+After rounding the bases, Naylor excitedly headbutted the 63-year-old Francona, who was wearing a batting helmet.
+Earlier this season, a fired-up Naylor wildly threw his lid in the dugout following a big home run against the White Sox.

+“I’ve got to go ice my neck,” Francona joked.
+“I think Josh enjoys being in those situations, and that was pretty special right there.”

-Minnesota had taken a 6-3 lead in the top of the 10th on an RBI single from Carlos Correa and a two-run homer by Max Kepler off Eli Morgan (4-2).
+Minnesota took a 6-3 lead in the top of the 10th on an RBI single from pinch-hitter Carlos Correa and a two-run homer by Max Kepler off Eli Morgan (4-2).
 It was Kepler’s 14th home run in 45 career games at Progressive Field.

 The teams have split four games in the five-game series, keeping the Twins’ lead over the second-place Guardians in the AL Central at two.

+“I don’t think you’ll see a game much more difficult on a team than that,” Minnesota manager Rocco Baldelli said.
+“We’ve got to find a way to finish games out.”

-Alex Kirilloff hit a two-run homer in the sixth and Gio Urshela followed with a solo shot off Guardians starter Cal Quantrill, tying the game at 3 on Minnesota’s second back-to-back homers of the year.
+Alex Kirilloff hit a two-run homer in the sixth and Gio Urshela followed with a solo shot off Guardians starter Cal Quantrill, tying the score at 3 with the Twins’ second back-to-back homers of the year.

+Naylor drove in Cleveland’s third run with a sacrifice fly in the third inning and Rosario had four hits.
+The Guardians scored twice in the first on an RBI grounder from Franmil Reyes that included a throwing error by second baseman Luis Arraez.

-Kirilloff matched his season best with three hits, while Urshela had a pair.
-AL batting leader Luis Arraez went 0 for 5 for the Twins, dropping his average to .337.
+Kirilloff matched his season best with three hits.
+Arraez, the AL batting leader, went 0 for 5 for the Twins, dropping his average to .337.

 Quantrill pitched a career-high eight innings, allowing three runs on eight hits while striking out three.
 The right-hander did not issue a walk.